-In 1997, Temple University established a Master of Laws degree (LL.M.) program in Beijing to educate Chinese judges, prosecutors, government officials (including NPC and State Council legal staff), law professors, and lawyers in U.S. and international legal principles.
-This 15-month program, which operates in collaboration with Tsinghua University School of Law, is the first foreign law degree granting program approved by the Chinese Ministry of Education.
+The Temple Beijing Master of Laws degree (LL.M.) program educates Chinese judges, prosecutors, government officials, law professors, and lawyers in U.S. and international law.
+This 15-month program, which operates in collaboration with Tsinghua University School of Law, was founded in 1998 and is the first foreign law degree granting program approved by the Chinese Ministry of Education.

 Message from the Deans

-The Temple-Tsinghua LL.M. program is one of the most renowned international legal cooperative programs in China, having been recognized by both the U.S. and Chinese governments for its achievements.
-The U.S. Senate passed a resolution acknowledging that Temple “has succeeded in furthering the goal of promoting collaborative legal exchanges between the United States and China.”
-Similarly, Jiang Zemin has noted the program’s “lofty mission in educating qualified legal professionals in China.”
+The Temple-Tsinghua LL.M. program is the most renowned cooperative legal education program in China, having been recognized by both the U.S. and Chinese governments.
+The U.S. Senate stated that Temple “has succeeded in furthering the goal of promoting collaborative legal exchanges between the United States and China.”
+Similarly, President Jiang Zemin noted the program’s “lofty mission in educating qualified legal professionals in China.”

-In sum, the unique strengths of the program include the broad-ranging faculty expertise, comprehensive and practice-oriented courses, and extensive student resources available at both Tsinghua and Temple.
-The program’s curriculum offers rich insight into U.S. law, academically and practically, thus allowing students to expand their thoughts and develop analytical skills while improving their ability to engage in international legal practice.
+The unique strengths of the program include the broad-ranging faculty expertise, comprehensive and practice-oriented courses, and extensive resources available at both Tsinghua and Temple.
+The program’s curriculum offers rich insight into U.S. law, thus allowing students to enhance their reasoning process and develop analytical skills while improving their ability to engage in international legal practice.

 We invite you to apply to the program and become a member of the Temple-Tsinghua family.